Frequently Asked Questions: Supervisors

 How do I give my student employee a wage increase?

 Students must be in a position for six months before they are eligible for a wage increase.
 Wage increases can be requested with a Student Employment Change form.
 It is recommended that the wage increase be accompanied by a Performance Evaluation.
 The Student Change form and the Performance Evaluation form are available on the Student Employment For Employers website.

-How is Work-Study awarded for my current student employees?
+How is Federal Work-Study awarded for my current student employees?

 Eligibility for Federal Work-Study, or any type of financial aid, must be re-evaluated each year.
 As a result, Federal Work-Study eligibility is not guaranteed each year as a student’s financial status may have changed over the course of the year.
 Additionally, Federal Work-Study is awarded on a first come, first served basis.
 Supervisors can help by encouraging their student employees to submit their FAFSA and Webster University financial aid forms as early as possible (priority deadline is MARCH 1), so they can increase their chances of receiving Federal Work-Study and other types of financial aid.
 Students can submit an appeal for an additional Federal Work-Study award through the Financial Aid Office.